artsy/artsy.github.io/_posts/2016-11-14-JS-Glossary.md

 }
 ```

 This interface defines the shape of an object, e.g. what functions/properties it will it have.
-Using interfaces means that you can expose the least amount of about an object, but you can be certain that if someone refactors the object it provide errors.
+Using interfaces means that you can expose the least amount of about an object, but you can be certain that if someone refactors the object and changes any interface properties - it provide errors.

 ### Flow